Order of Visit: High Point # 48

 Back at camp, Rostyn cooked us up some ramen, which tasted absolutely wonderful to my salt-deficient body.
 Then we relaxed and made a plan.
 We would break down camp and head back down to Oasis Camp for the evening so we had an easier 7-mile hike back out to the trailhead tomorrow.

 Getting back down to 10,700 feet elevation would be good for our bodies.
-And it would probably be safer too.
-A storm was headed our way this evening and it was supposed to bring 30 mph winds with gusts potentially to 50-55 mph on Granite Peaks!
+And it would probably be safer, too.
+A storm was headed our way this evening, and it was supposed to bring 30 mph winds with gusts potentially to 50-55 mph on Granite Peak!
 The further we got from the summit, the more we could mitigate the severity of the weather we’d experience.

 As we broke down camp and packed our gear back up, the mountain goats showed up again.
 I felt like they were coming over to congratulate us on our accomplishment.
 Maybe we’d earned their respect by picking our way up across the hard terrain and scrambling to places even they cannot reach.